top of page

 Porcelain garlics produce beautiful and robust plants.
 They grow lush and tall above ground, and the bulbs can grow very large - over three (3) inches in diameter.
 Often, the bulbs contain 4 to 10 huge cloves, which are fairly easy to peel.
 Porcelain garlic grows best in Northern climates, though grows surprisingly well in cool, southern climates - as compared to the other hardnecks.
 Some research claims Porcelains have the highest allicin content, the sulfur compound that gives garlic its therapeutic benefits.
 The paper covering the individual cloves is thick, uniform, and shimmery.
 If handled properly (not dropped or banged up!) and placed in a cool, dry environment, Porcelain garlic bulbs store up until mid-April when they begin to sprout.

 Home cooks and professional chefs reflect that Porcelains have a medium-to-strong taste and retain the garlic flavor in cooking.
 Their flavor does vary between cultivars, but not as widely as some groups.
 Porcelains tend to be hot with aggressive overtones.
 The cloves are typically large and there are few per bulb, making them a good choice for those who like copious amounts of garlic with little peeling.
+It is believed Eastern Europeans brought these cultivars with them to North America when immigrating.
+Porcelains are popular in the northern tier if North America (north of 40 degrees North Latitude) largely due to how cold-tolerant Porcelains are, making them a reliable choice for most northern growers.
+Here is a short list of a few Porcelain garlic cultivars:

 German Extra Hardy produces a large bulb and large cloves with robust, hot flavor.